gwen001/dnspy/README.md

 resolution response: ?
 ex: fastly...

-3/ subdomain points to a 3rd party service but is a A or AAAA record resolution response: ipv4 or ipv6
+3/ subdomain points to a 3rd party service but is a A or AAAA record
+resolution response: ipv4 or ipv6
 ex: ?

-4/ subdomain is an alias to a domain which doesn't belong to anyone, buy it! resolution response: NXDOMAIN
+4/ subdomain is an alias to a domain which doesn't belong to anyone, buy it!
+resolution response: NXDOMAIN

-# TODO
+# Todo

 - http requests to solve case 3/
 - screenshots